IxDay/kgrok/README.md

 ### Use KGrok to expose your local ports behind an HTTPS endpoint

 KGrok can deploy the necessary resources (Pod, Service, and HTTPRoute) with a single command.
-Here’s an example template:
+Here’s an example template to tunnel the local port 8080 to your kubernetes cluster:

 ```yaml
 cat <<EOF | kgrok 8080